 CO-FOUNDER AND EXECUTIVE DIRECTOR

 Marissa Lowman is the Executive Director and a co-founder of LearnLaunch.
-She is also the founder of EdTechup, an organization that brings together education technology entrepreneurs and educators in the Boston area to collaborate with one another.
 Most recently, she worked in sales and marketing at mobile payments startup AisleBuyer, which was acquired by Intuit (NASDAQ: INTU).
 Lowman taught in Germany on a Fulbright Fellowship, worked for Teach For America and helped grow the National Partnership for Educational Access (NPEA) at The Steppingstone Foundation.

-She also served as a member of the steering committee of the Boston Leaders for the Future of Education (BLFE) from 2010-2011.
+She also served as a member of the steering committee of the Boston Leaders for the Future of Education (BLFE).
 In addition, she served as the Marketing Director for DartBoston, which helps emerging entrepreneurs start companies.
 Lowman received her BA from Johns Hopkins University.

 Jean Hammond is the founder of JPH Associates and a co-founder of LearnLaunch.
 A serial entrepreneur, she co-founded AXON Networks, which was acquired by 3Com, led 3Com WAN marketing activities and also founded Quarry Technologies.
 Jean is an active angel investor focusing on early stage high-tech and high-growth start-ups.